 Again, as I wrote in the second part of my double post on the Night Festival, I visited the Peranakan Museum while touring the Fort Canning zone of the festival.
 Here are the photos taken during that brief visit.

-Incidentally, I didn’t read most of the display explanations as I was “rushing” for time.
-There was one more night festival area of the Fort Canning zone I wanted to get to.
+Incidentally, I didn’t read most of the display explanations as I was “rushing” for time that evening; there was one more night festival area of the Fort Canning zone I wanted to get to.
 One of these days, I probably return to have a more detailed look at everything.
 (Hopefully, not eight years later!)

 Speaking of heritage decorations, I once thought about doing up my home that way too.
 Eventually I decided I’m too rough to be able to handle all that lacquered wood.